 A tour of the Biltmore house will take approximately 2 hours, and then you will want to give yourself 1-2 hours to see everything else.
 Be sure to get your Biltmore Estate tickets in advance!

 On Sunday, head over to the North Carolina Arboretum.
-This 434-acre public garden is situated right off the Blue Ridge Parkway and literally overlooks the mountains.
-The setting make it the perfect way to experience nature.
+This 434-acre public garden is situated right off the Blue Ridge Parkway and overlooks the mountains.
+The setting makes it the perfect way to experience nature.

 Aside from native plants, the arboretum also has an extensive bonsai collection.
 There are over 100 display specimens, with more than 100 additional settings in various stages of development.

 The hiking trails at the Arboretum are some of the best around and connect to Lake Powhatan, the Pisgah National Forest, and the Blue Ridge Parkway.
 There is something for all types of hikers from beginning to advance and all are pet friendly!